-Aggregate compensation paid or accrued for services in all capacities by the Company and its subsidiaries to Senior Executive Officers and to the Board of Directors as a group for the fiscal year 2016 was approximately €756 thousand including performance bonuses of € 118 thousand and benefits in kind of €94 thousand (benefits in kind comprise car allowances for senior management and housing and school allowances for senior management located outside France).
-No amount was set aside or accrued by us to provide pension, retirement or similar benefits for Senior Executive Officers and to the Board of Directors as a group in respect of the year 2016.
-For information regarding compensation paid in the form of stock options, see "Directors, Senior Management and Employees - Options to Purchase or Subscribe for Securities."
+Aggregate compensation paid or accrued for services in all capacities by the Company and its subsidiaries to Senior Executive Officers and to the Board of Directors as a group for the fiscal year 2017 was approximately ξ 590 thousand including performance bonuses of ξ 57 thousand and benefits in kind of ξ 54 thousand (benefits in kind comprise car allowances for senior management).
+No amount was set aside or accrued by us to provide pension, retirement or similar benefits for Senior Executive Officers and to the Board of Directors as a group in respect of the year 2017.
+For information regarding compensation paid in the form of stock options, see "Directors, Senior Management and Employees-Share Ownership" and "Directors, Senior Management and Employees-Options to Purchase or Subscribe for Securities."